sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 The publisher certainly should be able to read the published book but probably not edit it.
 Moreover an editor should read and perhaps leave comments.

-These relations exist in virtualy every problem domain, so much so there are specialized fields dedicated to studying how to express those relations, such as Descriptor Logic.
+These relations exist in virtualy every problem domain, so much so there are specialized languages dedicated to representing those relations, such as Descrption Logic.
 RelBAC exploits these relations in order to figure out permissions.